sparkfun/SparkFun_BlueSMiRF-v2/docs/revision_history.md

 </div>

-Fast forward to January 2024 (my how time flies!), the BlueSMiRFs v2 is brought back to life!
-So what's different from the previous versions?
-Well, the differences to note with the BlueSMiRF v2 include:
+### BlueSMiRF v2
+Just as the Bluetooth modems from BlueRadio were discontinued, production of the modules from Roving Network also ceased and in 2021 we sold the last of the BlueSMiRF Gold and Silver.
+Fast forward to January 2024 and the BlueSMiRF has arisen once more!
+The new BlueSMiRFs v2 features a few upgrades:

-- ESP32-PICO-MINI-02 module
+- Features an ESP32-PICO-MINI-02 module programmed with our open-source firmware
-- The firmware can be easily updated Over-the-Air or through a command line interface
+	- Easily [update the firmware](firmware_update.md) Over-the-Air or through the serial interface
-- The pinout matches the previous Bluetooth Mates and standard USB-to-serial converters: <span style="text-decoration:overline">RTS</span>/RXI/TXO/VCC/<span style="text-decoration:overline">CTS</span>/GND
+	- Remotely configure the settings with a simple [AT-command set](at_commands.md)
+- We have three variants with different connections to simplify hooking up the BlueSMiRF to your project
+	- The PTH pad and male header variants have fully, adopted the pin layout from the Bluetooth Mate
+		- <span style="text-decoration:overline">`RTS`</span>/`RXI`/`TXO`/`VCC`/<span style="text-decoration:overline">`CTS`</span>/`GND`
-- Excluding the JST variant, labels included on both sides of the board instead of just the bottom
+		- Pin labels are now provided on both sides of the board
-- Multi-use button for setting the board in bootloader mode, pairing, and factory reset instead of a PTH PIO4 for factory reset
-- Jumper to disable the button
-- <span style="text-decoration:overline">CTS</span>/<span style="text-decoration:overline">RTS</span> jumper was removed
+	- On the JST variant, the pin layout and JST connector matches the serial radios
+- A [user button](hardware_overview.md#button) has been added to simplify pairing, triggering various modes of operation, and resetting the factory defaults
-- APA2112K 3.3V, 600mA voltage regulator instead of the MIC5205 3.3V, 150mA
+- Upgraded the voltage regulator to the APA2112K 3.3V, 600mA for increased performance
-- A bypass jumper for the voltage regulator was added
-- Size is slightly smaller measuring 38.1mm x 15.2mm